Antix-Development/badluck_butter_chicken_1/README.md

 ## Pushing the Envelope

 This year I really didn't push very hard at the 13Kb limit.
-This game comes in at a whopping 10,267 bytes, which is 3,044 bytes short of the limit!
+This game comes in at a whopping 10,126 bytes, which is 3kb short of the limit!

 Now that my engine is pretty much sorted I feel that next year I'll try and push the limit as far as I can.